 The value of good risk management and business continuity are self-evident today.
 The smartest organizations prepared for disruptions.
 They had “work from home” plans and technology in place.
 Policies were ready to deal with workplace illness and other contingencies.

 No one has a crystal ball.
 The unexpected can happen.
 And it just did.
 What we can do is plan.
 Go through the process of creating a strategic plan.
 And then go through the discipline of executing it.
 When situations change, sense that quickly and respond appropriately.
-This applies equally to companies in Cincinnati, Columbus, Indianapolis, Dayton, Louisville and all over America.
+This applies equally to companies in Cincinnati, Ohio, Kentucky, Jacksonville, Florida and all over America.
 If you are ready to improve your strategic planning now, please give me a call.
 Together, we’ll get less of what you don’t want and more of what you want to achieve.